galdebert/blog/content/posts/hugo-1.md

 I'm mostly on windows these days, and installing hugo was the occasion to install chocolatey, (one of) the package manager for Windows.
 I have little experience with chocolatey, but this looks very good.
 From now on, I'll try using chocolatey as often as possible.

-You should read: https://chocolatey.org/install, one option that worked for me was to run the following command from a powershell (ran as administrator):
+You should read https://chocolatey.org/install, one option that worked for me was to run the following command from a powershell (ran as administrator):
 ```
 Set-ExecutionPolicy Bypass -Scope Process -Force; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))
 ```

 ## 2. Install hugo with chocolatey

-From a cmd prompt (ran as administrator):
+In your terminal (ran as administrator):
 ```
 choco install hugo -confirm
 ```

-The hugo [install page](https://gohugo.io/getting-started/installing/) tells you to install Pygments, but the hugo syntax [highlighting page](https://gohugo.io/content-management/syntax-highlighting/) says there is a built-in default syntax hightlighter named Chroma.
+The hugo [install page](https://gohugo.io/getting-started/installing/) tells you to install Pygments, but the [hugo syntax highlighting page](https://gohugo.io/content-management/syntax-highlighting/) says there is a built-in default syntax hightlighter named Chroma.
 Ok, good, let's not install Pygments then.

 # Creating your blog content